-He'd tried the disciples; perhaps those that were left at the base of the mountain while Jesus, Peter, James and John went up the mountain, but they hadn't been able to help.
+He'd tried the disciples, but they hadn't been able to help.
 Now, we're used to Jesus being the one who does the healing, but Jesus did give that power to his disciples too - just back at the beginning of this chapter "When Jesus had called the Twelve together, he gave them power and authority to drive out all demons and to cure diseases, and he sent them out to proclaim the kingdom of God and to heal the sick."
 (9:1-2)

 The man explains "I begged your disciples to drive it out, but they could not."
-This spirit, or this sickness, was too much for them.
+This spirit, this sickness, was too much for them.